-Domenico Brucciani (1815-1880) was born in Lucca, Italy, moved to London as a young man, by at least 1837, and soon became a revered formatore - plaster-caster.
-His business built up special links with both the British Museum and the South Kensington Museum (later renamed The Victoria & Albert Museum).
+Domenico Brucciani (1815-1880) was born in Lucca (now in Italy), moved to London as a young man, and by at least 1837, with a Gallery of Casts in Covent Garden, became a revered formatore - plaster-caster.
+His business built up special links with both the British Museum and the South Kensington Museum (later named The V&A).